google/WebFundamentals/src/content/en/fundamentals/architecture/howto-components/howto-checkbox.md

 It's possible that a developer using this element might want to give it a different role, for example, `role="switch"`.
 Similarly they might want the control to not be focusable just yet, so they might set `tabindex="-1"`.
-It's important to respect the developer's wishes and not surpise them by overiding their configuration.
+It's important to respect the developer's wishes and not surprise them by overriding their configuration.
 For this reason, the element checks to see if those attributes have been set, before applying its own values.